Electa-Git/PowerModelsDistributionStateEstimation.jl/docs/src/input_data_format.md

 - par_2: second parameter of the distribution.
 For the Normal distribution this is the standard deviation.
 - par_3: can be missing or string, if the distribution requires a third parameter.
 - par_4: can be missing or string, if the distribution requires a third parameter.
-- crit: can be missing, or it assigns an individual SE criterion to the measurement in a given row.
-This can be used in combination with the "mixed" criterion (see [Mathematical Model of the State Estimation Criteria](@ref)).
+- crit: can be missing, or it assigns an individual SE criterion to the measurement in a given row (see [Mathematical Model of the State Estimation Criteria](@ref)).
 - parse: can be true or false (or missing).
 It should be true if the measurement provided are real measurements (i.e., with errors).
 It should be false if the measurements are not real but, e.g., generated with power flow calculations (i.e., they have no errors).
 In this case, a value with error is sampled from the distribution associated to the measurements, and used in the state estimation process.

 Note that the error parsing only works for Normal distributions.
 It will not return an error for non-Normal distributions, but will default to the same behaviour as setting parse to false.